dponcedeleonwestmont/assignment-5-vividly/README.md

 ### Valorant Player Stats
 The "VCT All Tournament 2023 Stats" dataset by Ediashta Revin was selected, containing performance statistics of Valorant players.
 The goal is to predict the in-game role of players (duelist, sentinel, initiator, controller) based on their individual and team statistics, contributing to strategic insights for Valorant teams.

+### Extra Credit
+We were able to demo the utilization of a public cloud computing resource, this being GCP.
+And it ran as expected and we got the same results as if running it through PyCharm.